Prince Harry Will Host Party At Buckingham Palace For The First Time, Will Meghan Markle Attend?

-Prince Harry is throwing his first ever royal garden party at the Buckingham Palace this month.
+Prince Harry is throwing his first ever royal garden party at Buckingham Palace this month.
 The royal event will be in honor of the Not Forgotten Association, an organization for England’s former servicemen and women.
-Since his girlfriend Meghan Markle is currently in the UK for Pippa Middleton’s wedding, many are wondering: is she staying for Prince Harry’s party?
+Since his girlfriend, Meghan Markle, is currently in the U.K. for Pippa Middleton’s wedding, many are wondering if she is staying for Prince Harry’s party.

-According to the Daily Mail, Queen Elizabeth II has given his grandson the royal duty of organizing the garden party on his own.
+According to the Daily Mail, Queen Elizabeth II has given her grandson the royal duty of organizing the garden party on his own.
 This is the first time for Prince Harry to take on such responsibility.
 It will be held on May 30.

-The Not Forgotten Association garden party is an annual event, usually hosted by Prince Harry’s uncle, Prince Andrew, the Duke of York.
+The Not Forgotten Association garden party is an annual event usually hosted by Prince Harry’s uncle, Prince Andrew, the Duke of York.
 Anne, the Princess Royal, and even Queen Elizabeth have also hosted the party in the past.

-Since Prince Harry’s girlfriend Meghan Markle is currently in London, could the public expect another official appearance of the two?
+Since Prince Harry’s girlfriend, Meghan Markle, is currently in London, could the public expect another official appearance by the two?
 The Suits actress made headlines when she made her first official public appearance with Prince Harry over the weekend.

-Last Sunday, she attended the Audi Polo Challenge in Ascot, Berkshire to cheer on Prince Harry, who was part of the game.
+Last Sunday, she attended the Audi Polo Challenge in Ascot, Berkshire, to cheer on Prince Harry, who was part of the game.
 Onlookers reported that the American actress looked proud of her royal beau throughout the match.
 The two were even caught kissing after the event, sparking engagement rumors.

 Prince Harry and Meghan Markle share a tender embrace at polo event https://t.co/zdfj2MKhqk pic.twitter.com/zYN6NHy0G4